Dentures or Fast braces in Kendall, FL

 We can provide patients with temporary dentures while they are undergoing a cosmetic dentistry procedure to replace a missing tooth.
 Temporaries ensure that patients throughout the Kendall area have a natural-looking smile while waiting for dental implants or a dental bridge to be completed.
 This is an excellent solution for when a tooth is knocked out during a sports game or in an accident.
 The temporary denture is secured in place with a metal wire that works like a retainer and can be taken in and out whenever you like.
-If you are looking for an immediate solution for replacing a missing tooth call (305) 274-6500.
+If you are looking for an immediate solution after a tooth loss call (305) 274-6500.
 Keep in mind that a temporary denture is only meant to be worn for a few months and will need to be replaced.

 If only a few of your teeth are missing, partial dentures are a good solution for replacing them.
 Unlike a full set of dentures, these are held in place by a plastic base that is the same color as your gums.
 A metal framework is typically created in order to secure the base and prevent it from falling out.
 As long as you have natural teeth in place, you cannot wear a full set, so a partial set of dentures is necessary.
 We treat patients throughout the Kendall area that want to know if a partial set is better than a cosmetic procedure.
 They function differently because dentures are removable and cosmetic dentistry solutions are typically permanent.
 If you live in the Kendall FL area, call for your consultation and we can provide you with a list of options to consider.

 Implant Supported Dentures